 The medical practitioner will help you understand whether you meet this criteria or not.
 If your condition is less severe and can be controlled by medication, it may be difficult to be approved for benefits based on AFib alone.
 There are additional options for people suffering with a disability after 50.
 Different rules may apply to your claim for benefits.

 A knowledgeable attorney will help determine what your best options are.
 They will explain what information you need, help compile medical evidence, and work with the SSA to obtain a favorable decision on your behalf.

 To get approved for disability benefits for AFib, you must have relevant medical evidence to prove you meet the Blue Book or other SSA criteria.
 Here are some medical documents and other records you may want to gather if you are considering filing a claim for AFib and disability benefits:

 You should ensure that you have all these documents handy before beginning the application.
 You will also have to provide the name of the treating doctor or medical facility.
 You may also want to provide evidence if treatment is ineffective.
-An experienced Social Security Disability Attorney can help you file a strong claim for disability benefits.
+An experienced Orlando Disability Attorney can help you file a strong claim for disability benefits.

 You can still apply and be approved for disability benefits if you do not meet the Blue Book listing requirements.
 In that case, the Social Security Administration will consider how atrial fibrillation affects your personal and professional life.
 In addition, they will consider the amount of work you can still perform after being diagnosed with AFib.

 The SSA will calculate your RFC, or Residual Functional Capacity, to determine your eligibility.
 You may need to have a physician complete a RFC form for you.
 It should address how the condition affects your ability to perform day-to-day tasks.